 Sometimes, parents resort to begging and pleading with their children to obey or trying to lure them into obedience with bribery.
-While there is definitely a proper place for positive incentives in parenting, using bribery as an ongoing form of disciplining a child teaches the wrong motivation for proper behavior.
+While there is definitely a proper place for positive incentives in parenting, using bribery teaches the wrong motivation for proper behavior.
 If a parent’s ultimate desire is to teach children proper character and behavior as a way of life, using bribery can cause them to think they always deserve to get something special in return for good behavior.

 This one may not be as common, but I have seen it on multiple occasions.
 Some parents use the innocent and trusting nature of a child to their advantage.
 This might include making them believe you’re going to leave them behind if they don’t get a move on or tricking them into smiling for the camera by telling them to do the opposite and banking on their disobedience.
 While trickery may work, especially at young ages, it also often works against what you are trying to accomplish in your parenting.

 While parents would never condone their children lying to them, sometimes parents intentionally lie to their children.
-Don’t tell your kids you’ll give them $100 or take them to Disney Land if they behave in the store if you know full well that you have no intentions of following through on such promises.
-When a parent promises to do something for an obedient child and then fails to deliver on that promise, they undercut their parenting effectiveness by eroding future trust.
+Don’t tell your kids you’ll give them $100 or take them to Disney Land if they behave in the store if you know full well that you have no intention of following through on such promises.
+When a parent promises to do something for an obedient child and then fails to deliver on that promise, they undercut their parenting effectiveness by eroding trust.